maeklong/maeklong.github.io/Juniper/JNCDA.md

 + Access
 + Design
 + **Feedback : The two sub-phases of the plan methodology are access and design.**
-+ "Access" of the plan methodology must you do first
++ Access
++ **Feedback : You must first access the customer's environment before you can begin designing or building it.**

 ### key RFP elements
 + Business requirements